-People often comment on my Throwback Thursday posts, ‘where can I watch that movie?’ and the answer is frequently Turner Movie Classics.
+People often comment on my Throwback Thursday posts, ‘where can I watch that movie?’ and the answer is frequently Turner Classic Movies.
 Nope, you probably can’t stream it anywhere, sorry.
 You’re going to need cable and a DVR and plan ahead, like I did.
 Sounds hopelessly old-fashioned, but it’s still better than braving the crowds at an actual movie theater, amirite?!?

 I’m not saying you should reconsider cable just for this one channel.
 But don’t knock those of us who still have it because, hey, we might be on to something.
 And I suppose there are ways you can tune into TMC through Roku or somesuch, if you’re all techie about it.
 That’s not my jam.
 I’m plenty content to cruise through with my remote, setting my DVR to record a month’s worth of fabulous old movies so I can watch and review them for y’alls later.

 Are you a fan of Turner Classic Movies?
 How do you watch?

 Yes.
 It’s perfect for those movies that I remember as being excellent when I was young and as you posted in this article, it has the best Romeo and Juliet (Zeffirelli’s 1968) and I can always count on it for my Olivia de Havilland fix (not just her movies with Errol Flynn, but one of my favourite films – The Heiress) and my Bette Davis fix (Jezebel, Little Foxes & All About Eve).

 God, that Lion in Winter quote never fails to give me life.